jyao9/Ripple/README.md

 **objective:** Make the site feel more cohesive and awesome.

-- [ X Get feedback on my UI from others
+- [X] Get feedback on my UI from others
 - [ ] Refactor HTML classes & CSS rules
 - [X] Add modals, transitions, and other styling flourishes.